Excellence in Microscopy and Microanalysis since 1958

 The University of Sydney, with distinct farsightedness, decided to meet this need by providing an electron microscope and highly qualified support staff as part of a centralised campus facility that would function as a 'corporate academic unit', independent of the faculties and serving all equally.
-Thus was born the Electron Microscope, or 'EMU', in 1958.
+Thus the Electron Microscope Unit (EMU) was established in 1958.

-Over the years, the EMU has grown from two staff and one microscope to large a staff of over 40, including academic, research and technical staff, and more than 20 PhD students.
-It is a centralised research facility of the University, providing researchers from across the campus and beyond with access to advanced instruments and expertise in microscopy and microanalysis.
-There are approximately 30 major instruments across transmission electron microscopy, scanning electron microscopy, light-optical and confocal microscopy, scanned probe microscopy, atom probe tomography, X-ray microtomography and X-ray diffraction.
+Over the years, the EMU has grown from two staff and one microscope to a cohort of over 40, including academic, research and technical staff, and more than 20 PhD students.
+It is a core research facility of the University, providing researchers from across the campus and beyond with access to advanced instruments and expertise in microscopy and microanalysis.
+SMM hosts over 30 major instruments across transmission electron microscopy, scanning electron microscopy, light-optical and confocal microscopy, scanned probe microscopy, atom probe tomography, X-ray microtomography and X-ray diffraction.
 Also available are dedicated specimen preparation laboratories for materials science, surface science, biological science, and live-cell culturing; and computational studios for image visualisation, simulation and analysis.
-Typically the EMU supports some 350 projects with these facilities each year, generating on the order of 35,000 hours of 'beam-time' per annum.

 In 1995, the Australian Research Council (ARC) established the Australian Key Centre for Microscopy and Microanalysis at the EMU under the ARC's Research Centres Program.
 The Key Centre soon became a national leader and focal point in research involving the development of new methodologies and techniques, as well as advanced applications of microscopy and microanalysis.
 It also began delivering award programs of study in microscopy and microanalysis and undertaking industry and community outreach.
 After the Key Centre’s funding from the ARC ceased in 2000, it became the research and teaching arm of the EMU.